 Revealing Digital Landscape

 This publication has been created by conducting numerous scanning trips across Seoul city.
-Me and Mar Canet were interested in exploring urban information layer and its network density.
+We were interested in exploring urban information layer and its network density.
 Metaphorically speaking, the art project underlines digital landscape of the city.

 We have developed a tool that enables us to discover wireless communication devices around us.
 Hence, we know the WiFi names, their mac addresses and locations around us.
 Also the collection of networks’ names describes each scanned area and communicates cultural background or self-expression.